4d/docs/website/translated_docs/pt/Events/overview.md

 Form events are events that can lead to the execution of the form method and/or form object method(s).
 Form events allow you to control the flow of your application and to write code that is executed only when a specific event occurs.

 In your code, you control the events using the `FORM Event` command, that returns the triggered event.
-For example:
+Por exemplo:

 ```4d
 //code of a button